idurar/idurar-erp-crm/README.md

 Based on Mern Stack (Node.js / Express.js / MongoDb / React.js ) 👨‍💻

-### May i can use IDURAR for Commercail use :
+### May i can use CIGNITI for Commercail use :

-- Yes You can use IDURAR for free for personal or Commercial use.
+- Yes You can use CIGNITI for free for personal or Commercial use.

-### May i can customize IDURAR as Saas and provide it to other users ?
+### May i can customize CIGNITI as Saas and provide it to other users ?

-No, you cannot customize IDURAR as a SaaS and provide it to other users , You are not allowed to provide IDURAR software to third parties as a hosted or managed service or as softwase as service (Saas), where the service provides users with access to any substantial set of the features or functionality of this software.
+No, you cannot customize CIGNITI as a SaaS and provide it to other users , You are not allowed to provide CIGNITI software to third parties as a hosted or managed service or as softwase as service (Saas), where the service provides users with access to any substantial set of the features or functionality of this software.

 ### For custom developement service or premium Support :

 [Get in touch](mailto:hello@idurarapp.com)

-## How To Deploy IDURAR ERP CRM :
+## How To Deploy CIGNITI ERP CRM :

-🔥 I would like to invite you for a weekly free IDURAR Webinar (Node.js React.js course), where you learn how to deploy IDURAR on cloud , and create a new api and new crud app with IDURAR in just one hour ?
+🔥 I would like to invite you for a weekly free CIGNITI Webinar (Node.js React.js course), where you learn how to deploy CIGNITI on cloud , and create a new api and new crud app with CIGNITI in just one hour ?
 Please fill this form if you are interested : [https://forms.gle/qz2YZ3xQFQ77bGhS8](https://forms.gle/qz2YZ3xQFQ77bGhS8)

 The Webinar will be this Wednesday at 1pm GMT.